 St. James’s Palace | Changing of the Guard

 This post shows you how to get to St. James’s Palace in London and explains where to witness the Changing of the Guard.
-Tucked away on a side street in the district of Mayfair and St. James, the Palace is a fine example of surviving Tudor architecture.
 St. James’s Palace is a stop on our guided Westminster Tour as well as our GPS-enabled anytime audio tour.